 Axiom Software saves the process details for each activated instance of a process.
 Administrators and process owners can always go back and view the available history.
-For more information on viewing process history, see the Process Management Guide.
+For more information on viewing process history, see .

 Editing plan file processes

 You can edit a plan file process as desired, regardless of whether it is currently active.
 The only restrictions are as follows: